AssoEchap/stalkerware-indicators/README.md

 Indicators of compromise on Stalkerware applications for Android (61 apps so far)

-**Warning: these indicators are clearly not providing a complete detection of stalkerware applications.
+_Warning: these indicators are not providing a complete detection of stalkerware applications.
 They are based on research from a few people on their free time and many apps are likely missing.
-Use it carefully, and not detecting these indicators should not be understood as having no stalkerware installed**
+Use it carefully.
+No detection based on these indicators should not be understood as having no stalkerware installed._

 ## Files